-Ensuring a smooth selling process is the best way to build long term relationships with online collectors and encourage repeat sales.
-This article will help you strategize your inquiry responses, Buy Now and Make Offer order fulfillment, and shipment practices.
+Ensuring a smooth selling process is the best way to build long-term relationships with online collectors and encourage repeat sales.
+This article will help you strategize Buy Now and Make Offer order fulfilment, shipment practices, and your inquiry responses.

 Responding to Inquiries

 You’ll receive your Artsy inquiries through our direct-to-collector messaging tool located in the Conversations tab of Artsy’s CMS.

 Designed to save you time and grow your collector network with ease, the Conversations tab simplifies online communications for Artsy gallery partners.
 To help your gallery make the most of this feature, we’ve identified best practices for managing your Artsy inquiries successfully.

 Tip: If you have Stripe connected, you can get credit-card-backed offers in Inquires.
 Collectors can make a firm offer, and to can respond with a counter offer, or add taxes and shipping costs for them to approvem.

 Speed is the most important thing to consider when responding to an inquiry.
 The faster you respond, the more likely you are to see a sale.